jnocampo/jnocampo.github.io/essays/got-questions.md

-#####Question 2
+##### Question 2

 How can I safely create a nested directory?

 This question is a **smart question**.
-If you look at [this page][https://stackoverflow.com/questions/273192/how-can-i-safely-create-a-nested-directory].It was a specific question where the user provided their code, and displayed what they had tried.
+If you look at [this page](https://stackoverflow.com/questions/273192/how-can-i-safely-create-a-nested-directory).
+It was a specific question where the user provided their code, and displayed what they had tried.